 Learn to recognise when your baby is wide awake and alert, crying, fussy, or at different stages of sleep.
 Eventually you will become familiar with these and be able to predict your baby’s patterns.

-Learn to tell when your baby is tired
+Learn to tell when your baby is tired.
+Watch for:

 - droopy eyelids and slow blinking

 - whining and irritability (younger babies)